ReagentX/gtrends/readme.md

     gt.save(data)

 Will export the data to a CSV file.
-This is useful because the script checks the cache before making new queries, thus reducing the likelihood of hitting the rate limit.
+This is useful because the script checks the output folder before making new queries, thus reducing the likelihood of hitting the rate limit.

     gt.grapgh(data, file_name)